Data protection policy - The RSA - RSA

 3.4 Processing – CCTV

-The RSA processes personal data through the use of CCTV to monitor and collect visual and audio records to provide a safe environment for staff and visitors to our House and for the purposes of security.
+The RSA processes personal data through the use of CCTV to monitor and collect visual data, to provide a safe and welcoming environment for staff and visitors to our House, and for the purposes of security and crime prevention.

 Such personal data may be used for the prevention and detection of crime; for evidential purposes to support criminal, civil, and internal proceedings, including disciplinary investigations; and to assist in Health and Safety requirements and other legal or regulatory compliance obligations.